MicrosoftDocs/azure-docs/articles/dms/howto-mysql-to-azure-mysql-powershell.md

 > * Create a resource group.
 > * Create an instance of the Azure Database Migration Service.
 > * Create a migration project in an Azure Database Migration Service instance.
-> * Configure the migration project to use the Offline migration capability for MySQL.
+> * Configure the migration project to use the offline migration capability for MySQL.
 > * Run the migration.

 ## Prerequisites